teguhSL/learning_distribution_gan/README.md

-# Learning Constrained Distributions of Robot Configurations with Generative Adversarial Networks #
+# Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network#

 In this work, we use Generative Adversarial Network (GAN) to estimate the distributions of high DoF robot configurations in a constraint manifold.
 It is then used for speeding up inverse kinematics and sampling-based constrained motion planning.
 This repository contains the code for this work.